By Sharon Cannistra and Diana Zuckerman, PhD

 What you should know

-Acetaminophen, also called paracetamol or APAP, is one of the most commonly used drugs in the United States.
-It is used as a fever-reducer and as a pain reliever, and can be found in many common over-the-counter (OTC) products, including Tylenol, Alka-seltzer, Nyquil, and many cold and flu medicines, as well as in narcotic prescription medicines like Vicodin and Percocet.
+Acetaminophen is one of the most commonly used drugs in the United States.
+It can be used to reduce fever or pain, and is the main ingredient in Tylenol, Alka-seltzer, Nyquil, and many cold and flu medicines.
+It is also is one of the ingredients in narcotic prescription medicines like Vicodin and Percocet.

-There are many ways a person can unintentionally take too much acetaminophen, and these were outlined at the FDA meeting.1 The National Research Center for Women & Families wants you to know what steps you can take to avoid taking too much acetaminophen.
+There are many ways a person can unintentionally take too much acetaminophen.
+Here’s what you can do to avoid taking too much acetaminophen.

 Make sure you know exactly how much is in the doses you or your children are taking.
-For example, most adults and teenagers take 2 Extra Strength Tylenol at a time, for either pain or fever, and that adds up to 1000 mg, which equals 1 gram.
+Do not take 2 Extra Strength Tylenol at a time, unless you find that one is not enough.
+Two Extra Strength Tylenol adds up to 1000 mg, which equals 1 gram.
 That is why patients are told not to take more than 8 Extra Strength Tylenol pills in 24 hours.
 Tylenol Arthritis Pain is even stronger, which is why people should take no more than 6 per day.
 Follow the directions your doctor gives you or the ones that come with your medicine.
 This is a good habit to have when taking any medication.

-- A dose of 4 grams of acetaminophen may not be safe for everyone.
-Some people naturally have a higher sensitivity to acetaminophen, though it is not clear who is likely to be more sensitive.
-Acetaminophen is especially unsafe for people who drink alcohol regularly, and it is not safe to use acetaminophen and alcohol at the same time.
+- Even 4 grams of acetaminophen may not be safe for everyone.
+Some people naturally have a higher sensitivity to acetaminophen.
+Acetaminophen is especially risky for people who drink alcohol regularly, and it is not safe to use acetaminophen and alcohol at the same time.

-If a physician informs you that you have a higher-than-normal sensitivity to acetaminophen, ask about a good substitute, and do not take any acetaminophen products while you are consuming alcohol or if you use alcohol regularly.
+If a physician informs you that you have a higher-than-normal sensitivity to acetaminophen, ask about a good substitute.
+Do not take any acetaminophen products while you are consuming alcohol or if you use alcohol regularly.

-- There are so many over-the-counter and prescription drugs containing acetaminophen, and when those drugs are combined an overdose is likely.
+- There are many over-the-counter and prescription drugs containing acetaminophen, and when those drugs are combined an overdose is likely.
 Acetaminophen can be the only ingredient in a drug (such as Tylenol), or one of many (such as Nyquil).
-Consumers might try to treat different conditions with different products without realizing that they each contain acetaminophen, causing an overdose and liver damage.
+Consumers might try to treat different conditions with different products without realizing that they each contain acetaminophen.
+An overdose and liver damage can be the result.

 Use only one acetaminophen-containing product at a time to eliminate confusion caused by different sets of directions on different medications.
 If you have to take more than one acetaminophen product, pay close attention to dosing directions.
 If you are still confused, ask a physician or pharmacist for assistance.